 Libri-light \cite{librilight} GigaSpeech \cite{GigaSpeech2021} and English parts of VoxPopuli \cite{voxpouli} have been used for pre-training (i).
 ImageNet-1k \cite{Russakovsky2015} has been used for pre-training (iii).
 Conversely, while (ii) has undergone pre-training on undisclosed, publicly sourced textual data, this aspect does not impact our research.
 The downstream application we employ is different from the model's original pre-training task.
 The specific datasets used in this work are described in further detail in Section \ref{datasets}.

 The role of PTMs within the proposed model architecture, as depicted in Figure \ref{model-arch}, is crucial during the inference phase (post-training).
 It is important to note that in this study, PTMs are utilized in their original pre-trained state, eschewing any further re-training during the preprocessing stage.
-For each PTM under consideration, the Encoder component remains static (frozen), allowing the focus to be on training and subsequently evaluating the performance of the newly proposed Decoder on the designated downstream task.
-This approach ensures that the intrinsic properties and learned representations of the PTMs are preserved, while the Decoder adapts and fine-tunes to the specific requirements of the task at hand \cite{ioannides23_interspeech}.

-The output from each transformer layer (in the Encoder) undergoes mean pooling across the time dimension (sequence length), followed by concatenation of these pooled outputs.
-These concatenated outputs then serve as input embeddings for the Attention Module, which employs either (i) Multi-Head Self-Attention, (ii) Multi-Head Gaussian Adaptive Attention, or (iii) Multi-Head Grouped Query Gaussian Adaptive Attention where (ii) and (iii) are contributions of this work. \textbf{When (ii) or (iii) are used, the Decoder Network is termed as the Gaussian Adaptive Transformer}.
+For each PTM under consideration, the encoder component remains static (frozen), allowing the focus to be on training and subsequently evaluating the performance of the newly proposed decoder on the designated downstream task.
+This approach ensures that the intrinsic properties and learned representations of the PTMs are preserved, while the decoder adapts and fine-tunes to the specific requirements of the task at hand \cite{ioannides23_interspeech}.
+The output from each transformer layer (in the encoder) undergoes mean pooling across the time dimension (sequence length), followed by concatenation of these pooled outputs.
+These concatenated outputs then serve as input embeddings for the Attention Module, which employs either (i) Multi-Head Self-Attention, (ii) Multi-Head Density Adaptive Attention, or (iii) Multi-Head Grouped Query Density Adaptive Attention where (ii) and (iii) are contributions of this work. \textbf{When (ii) or (iii) are used, the decoder network is termed as DAT}.

 In mathematical terms, the embeddings are represented as \(X \in \mathbb{R}^{N \times d}\), where each \(x_i\) is a vector in a \(d\)-dimensional space, with \(d\) taking values in the set \(\{1024, 5120\}\).
-Here, \(N\) signifies the total count of transformer layers in the Encoder, which are kept in a static (frozen) state.
+Here, \(N\) signifies the total count of transformer layers in the encoder, which are kept in a static (frozen) state.
 The attention mechanism of the module then produces a new, contextualized representation \(C \in \mathbb{R}^{N \times d}\) for the input sequence.
 Subsequently, convolutional layers are utilized to distill features (pertaining to speech, text, or image data) from the context matrix generated by the attention mechanism.
-By employing 2-dimensional convolution layers (with parameters $\text{kernel\_size}=(3,3)$, stride=1, padding=1), the model adeptly processes the array of context tensor outputs from each transformer layer.
+By employing 2-dimensional convolution layers (with $\text{kernel\_size}=(3,3)$, stride = 1, and padding = 1), the model adeptly processes the array of context tensor outputs from each transformer layer.